Dear Mr Ruan

 None of this led to anything.

-The authorities agreed with me that Kyle’s murder should be announced and described publicly, but that the event was best described as a simple break-in turned brutal.
-This secrecy had two benefits: anyone mentioning rituals or satanism in relation to the crime could be considered suspect or at least in the know; and our business avoided the sensationalism and attention which would have been inevitable if all details had been released.
+The authorities agreed with me that Kyle’s murder should be announced and described publicly, but that the event was best left as a likely break-in turned brutal.
+This secrecy had two benefits: anyone mentioning rituals or satanism in relation to the crime could be considered suspect or at least in the know; and our business avoided the sensationalism which would have been inevitable if all details had been released.

 The dates April 30 and May 1, constituting Gaelic Mayday and Walpurgis Night, were likely significant.
 Why we should be targeted by a group of satanists willing to murder to get access to the building was not obvious.
 The best explanation I could arrive at, with the concurrence of the police, is that an old observatory could be considered attractive because of its optimum exposure to things celestial.
 Silly, but a better explanation than any other we could come up with.